-Local newspapers list rental properties.
+Online is always a good starting point, and local newspapers also list rental properties.
 There are also a number of rental agents in Lusaka who are able to assist expats, although it’s best to be cautious when using such services, as prices can often be inflated by unscrupulous agents.

 A good way of finding accommodation in Zambia is also via word of mouth.
-The transient nature of expat life in Zambia means that expats come and go regularly so accommodation becomes available with their departure and news travels quickly about who is coming and going.
+The transient nature of expat life in Zambia means that expats come and go regularly so accommodation becomes available with their departure and news travels quickly about vacancies.

 Many properties in Zambia are old and in need of repairs.
 It’s best to visit a home in person to assess its condition before signing a lease or moving in.
 Ensure that the accommodation has sufficient utilities such as water and electricity supply.
 Also check what appliances are included with the house or apartment.
 Ensure there is air conditioning, as this may be essential in the hot summer months.

-Safety is a factor for expats in Zambia, especially in Lusaka, where home break-ins do occur.
+Safety is a factor for expats in Zambia, especially in Lusaka, where home burglaries do occur.
 Expats should ensure that their homes have sufficient security, such as burglar bars on the windows.

 Renting accommodation in Zambia